ShahedSabab/License-number-extraction-YOLOV4/README.md

 # License-plate-extraction-YOLOV4
-The objective is to extract the registration number/license plate number from different vehicle images.
+The objective is to extract the registration/license plate number from different vehicle images.
 The task can be divided into 2 parts.
 First, detect the possible ROI(region of interest) - in this case it is the license plate of vehicles.
 Second, extract the letters and numbers from the detected region.
-To separate ROI from the images, object
+To separate ROI from the images, object detection model - YOLO v4 is used.
+YOLO v4 (You only look once) is a family of one-stage object detectors that are fast (i.e., able to give real time results) and accurate.
+To support license plate detection this model is traied with custom dataset.
+The traied model can separate multiple ROI's(i.e., license plates) from the image.
+The detected license plate images are then processed for OCR (i.e., Optical Character Recognition).

+• 1000 custom dataset is collected from the [Open Images Dataset V6](https://storage.googleapis.com/openimages/web/index.html) to train the YOLO v4 model.
+• The performance achived from the mdoel is Mean Average Precision, mAP = 91%.
+• The model can detect multiple ROI's (license plate images).
+• Google Vision API is used as to extract the numbers/letters from the detected license plates.

 The original YOLOV4 model is pretrained with MS coco dataset.
 The model can detect objects in real-time.
 <img src="detectedRaw.gif" width="100%">